Quantum-Assisted Simulation: A Framework for Developing Machine Learning Models in Quantum Computing: Machine learning Models

 \section{Machine learning Models}

-Machine learning models have evolved using data as its backbone.
-The goal is to identify patterns,data classification, trends in large datasets, and many others.
-These models are majorly categorized into supervised, unsupervised and reinforcement learning \cite{Oladipupo2010}. \\

-Data is used to train algorithms to optimise model parameters to recognise the training data.
-Hence,data is divided into training and test data.
-Model learns better with large amount of training data.
-Accuracy is determined with test data.\\\\

-Figure 4 shows, there has been an exponential growth in amount of training data used to train ML and AI models in last seven years.
-ML models are consuming peta flops of data in a day.
-It is a mammoth task for CPUs and GPUs to process them, to extract meaningful outcomes. \\\\ Regression, classification and clustering are most common machine learning tasks \cite{Oladipupo2010}\cite{Rong2018}.
+Machine learning models have evolved using data as their backbone.
+The goal is to identify patterns, data classification, trends in large datasets, and many others.
+These models are majorly categorized into supervised, unsupervised, and reinforcement learning \cite{Oladipupo2010}. \\ Data is used to train algorithms to optimize model parameters to recognize the training data.
+Hence, data is divided into training and test datasets.
+The model learns better with a large amount of training data.
+Accuracy is determined using test data.
+There has been an exponential growth in the amount of training data used to train \gls{ml} and AI models in the last seven years. \gls{ml} models are consuming \gls{petaflop} of data in a day.
+It is a mammoth task for \gls{cpu} s and \gls{gpu} s to process this data to extract meaningful outcomes.